wahab4222/ROI-based-Differential-Privacy/README.md

 If you use this software, cite:

 **Wahab, Abdul.
-ROI-Guided Privacy-Noise Allocation in Federated Learning for Alzheimer's MRI Classification.
+ROI-Guided Differential Privacy in Federated Learning for Enhanced Alzheimer’s Disease Classification.
 Zenodo. https://doi.org/10.5281/zenodo.22093150**

 See `CITATION.cff` for machine-readable metadata.